 Winter: Ski Resorts and Snow Sports

-Banner Elk is North Carolina's second-snowiest place, according to NOAA averages.
-That makes it perfect for skiing.
+Banner Elk is one of North Carolina's snowiest places, and that makes it perfect for skiing.
 Nearby Beech Mountain Resort is the highest ski resort in the East, and it celebrated its 50th anniversary during the 2017-18 winter season.
 Zip to the 5,506–foot peak on one of the high-speed quad chairs, and glide back down on one of 17 trails.
 The alpine village at the base of the slopes is home to snow tubing, ice skating and gift shops.
 If that’s not enough fun, sample Beech Mountain Brewing Co. creations or go back in time during Totally '80s Retro Ski Weekend, when neon is fashionable again.

 Perry House Bed & Breakfast is within walking distance of downtown, a benefit if you’re unaccustomed to driving in snow.
 The home, which was built in 1901, has been lovingly restored with furnishings by master craftsmen Carl and Jim Stanton of nearby Linville.
 Rooms have mountain views.